 Sending a trigger means sending an automated email to profiles which match your preselected filters.
-You can find the trigger page on the left in menu under "Emails", where you can click on "Trigger".
+You can find the trigger page on the left in menu under "Marketing", where you can click on "Trigger".

 For example: You want to create a trigger for all female customers, whose birthday it is today.
 In the email you want to display specific products and possibly add a discount code as a present.